 While these treatments can be effective for many individuals with OCD, they may not work for everyone, and some individuals may experience only partial symptom relief or intolerable side effects.
 Therefore, there is a need for alternative or adjunctive treatments, such as neurofeedback, to address the diverse needs of individuals living with OCD.

 In the realm of mental health interventions, neurofeedback for OCD emerges as a promising avenue, offering innovative approaches to symptom management and relief.
-Neurofeedback, also known as EEG biofeedback or neurotherapy, represents a non-invasive therapeutic technique that leverages real-time monitoring of brainwave activity to empower individuals in self-regulating their brain function.
-The core principle underpinning neurofeedback is the brain’s inherent capacity for adaptation and learning, commonly referred to as neuroplasticity.
-Through the provision of feedback on brain activity, typically through visual or auditory cues, individuals can actively learn to modulate their brainwave patterns towards more favorable states.
+Neurofeedback, also known as EEG biofeedback or neurotherapy, represents a non-invasive therapeutic technique that leverages real-time brainwave activity monitoring to empower individuals to self-regulate their brain function.
+The core principle underpinning neurofeedback is the brain’s inherent capacity for adaptation and learning, commonly called neuroplasticity.
+Individuals can actively learn to modulate their brainwave patterns towards more favorable states through feedback on brain activity, typically through visual or auditory cues.

 Traditional treatments for OCD, including medication and psychotherapy, have demonstrated efficacy for many individuals, yet significant challenges remain, such as partial response, side effects, and treatment resistance.